 Personally, I keep upward facing dog about the spine.
 I find that all of these compensations are distractions from that primary aim.
 If you do them and they add to your spinal movement, then keep doing them.

-The simple correction is to move the hands and the feet further away from one another.
+The simple correction to the problems I outlined is to move the hands and the feet further away from one another.
 Often it’s just a small amount.
 This often allows the shoulders to come back over the wrists.
 For me, if we dropped a plumb line down from the front edge of the shoulder in upward facing dog, that plumb line would land somewhere in front of the crease in the wrist and the first set of knuckles (metacarpophalangeal joints).

 Take a look and check how you move from chaturanga to upward facing dog.
 Does it change as your body warms up?
 Where are your shoulders in upward facing dog?
 Remember, if it ain’t broke, don’t fix it.